GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

 - <span id="accessibility-conformance-report"><strong>Accessibility Conformance Report (ACR) -- or equivalent:</strong></span> - A representation of how the product meets applicable Section 508 technical standards, typically using the [VPAT®](https://www.itic.org/policy/accessibility/vpat) template or a test report.

-- <span id="accessibility-policy"><strong>Accessibility policy:</strong></span> Policy for implementing Section 508 or ICT accessibility requirements.
+- <span id="accessibility-policy"><strong>Accessibility Policy:</strong></span> Policy for implementing Section 508 or  Information and Communication Technology (ICT) accessibility requirements.

-- <span id="accessibility-statement"><strong>Accessibility statement:</strong></span> The statement on the reporting entity’s primary website, including a number of requirements per [“Strengthening Digital Accessibility and the Management of Section 508 of the Rehabilitation Act“ (M-24-08)](https://www.whitehouse.gov/omb/management/ofcio/m-24-08-strengthening-digital-accessibility-and-the-management-of-section-508-of-the-rehabilitation-act/), including contact information and method for providing feedback on your website’s accessibility.
+- <span id="accessibility-statement"><strong>Accessibility Statement:</strong></span> The statement on the reporting entity’s primary website, including a number of requirements per [“Strengthening Digital Accessibility and the Management of Section 508 of the Rehabilitation Act“ (M-24-08)](https://www.whitehouse.gov/omb/management/ofcio/m-24-08-strengthening-digital-accessibility-and-the-management-of-section-508-of-the-rehabilitation-act/), including contact information and method for providing feedback on your website’s accessibility.
 For additional examples, and directions on accessibility statements, see [“Developing a Website Accessibility Statement”](https://www.section508.gov/manage/laws-and-policies/website-accessibility-statement/) on Section508.gov.

 - <span id="alternative-format"><strong>Alternative Format:</strong></span> Different ways to present printed information, such as braille, large print, audio, and electronic versions.

 - <span id="alternative-means-plan"><strong>Alternative Means Plan:</strong></span> Documentation that establishes a framework and outlines the strategies for meeting the access needs of people with disabilities until the identified Section 508 compliance defects are remediated.
 The recommended workarounds and accommodations provided in the plan will ensure people with disabilities can continue to use the product.
-May be referred to as “Accommodation Plan”.
+May be referred to as “Accommodation Plan.”

 - <span id="affinity-group"><strong>Affinity Group:</strong></span> A community for employees with disabilities or health conditions, and their allies.

-- <span id="agency-official-communication"><strong>Agency Official Communication:</strong></span> [see [E205.3](https://www.access-board.gov/ict/#E205.3)] Electronic content that is not public facing and constitutes official business that is in one or more of the following categories:
+- <span id="agency-official-communication"><strong>Agency Official Communication:</strong></span> [see [E205.3](https://www.access-board.gov/ict/#E205.3)] Electronic content that is not public facing and constitutes official business in one or more of the following categories:

-  1. An emergency notification;
+  1. An emergency notification

-  2. An initial or final decision adjudicating an administrative claim or proceeding;
+  2. An initial or final decision adjudicating an administrative claim or proceeding

-  3. An internal or external program or policy announcement;
+  3. An internal or external program or policy announcement

-  4. A notice of benefits, program eligibility, employment opportunity, or personnel action;
+  4. A notice of benefits, program eligibility, employment opportunity, or personnel action

-  5. A formal acknowledgement of receipt;
+  5. A formal acknowledgement of receipt

-  6. A survey questionnaire;
+  6. A survey questionnaire

-  7. A template or form;
+  7. A template or form

-  8. Educational or training materials; or
+  8. Educational or training materials

-  9. Intranet content designed as a Web page.
+  9. Intranet content designed as a Web page

 - <span id="almost-always"><strong>Almost always:</strong></span> Refers to actions performed approximately 90% of the time or more.